Waterloo Summit Centre for the Environment

 The Centre's resident style accommodations can house 45 people and overlooks the rocks, trees and lakes for which the region is known.
 Within walking distance to hotel accommodations, it also serves as an idyllic setting for larger community events, as well as academic and professional training courses, meetings, conferences, workshops and field exercises.

-For information about the diverse venues, unique events and memorable experiences available at the Waterloo Summit Centre for the Environment, please see the following sales packages:
+For information about the diverse venues, unique events and memorable experiences available at the Waterloo Summit Centre for the Environment, please see the sales packages on this page.
+Visit our Main Sales Page for more information.

 Discover what Huntsville has to offer!
 Contact us for a tour - we would love the opportunity to show you more.